YingjieQiao/networks_lab2_dev/README.md

 - Identify which routes in your application are _idempotent_, and provide proof to support your answer.
 - Implement at least two of the following challenges:
     - File upload in a POST request, using multipart/form-data
-        - see ``.
-To my knowledge, I think the best way to store large binary assets like image and video is to save them to an Object Store service like AWS S3, or save a path to the asset in the database table and keep the asset somewhere on the disk, which is more efficient.
-For simplicity, I am saving the images here to the database table as `LargeBinary` objects.
+        - see POST `/file`.
+To my knowledge, I think the best way to store large binary assets like image and video is to save them to an Object Store service like AWS S3, or a base64 string in the database table (for images), or save a path to the asset in the database table and keep the asset somewhere on the disk, which is more efficient.
+For simplicity, I am saving the images here to a server disk.
     - Have a route in your application that returns a content type that is not _plaintext_
-        - fuck all wrong
+        - see GET `/file/{filename}`, which returns a `FileResponse`.
     - Some form of authorization through inspecting the request headers
     - A special route that can perform a batch delete or update of resources matching a certain condition
+        - PUT `/student/pullup_gpa/{threshold}/{delta}`

 > You must provide ample documentation on how to build & run your code and how to make the HTTP requests to your API,
 >as well as what are the expected responses for each request.